 Lisa Bergson, Founder

-In June 2018, Tiger Optics became part of Process Insights Holdings, LLC.
+In June 2018, Tiger Optics became part of Process Insights Holdings.
 As part of our new global family, we will continue our founder’s mission to serve our customers by offering ever more powerful spectroscopic solutions for trace gas sensing.